Back to School Women Scholarships

 Adult Students in Scholastic Transition (ASIST)

-Women who are returning to school might want to try to stake their claim to one of the ASIST scholarships totaling over $250,000 as of last year.
+Women who are returning to school might want to try to stake their claim to one of the ASIST 13 scholarships ranging from $2,000 - $10,000.
 Local Executive Women International chapters and corporate entities participate in ASIST to offer these scholarships to people who are facing physical, economic or social challenge and what to make their situations better through higher education.
-To get additional details, visit ewiconnect.com/ewiconnect/Community/EWI_Scholarships_ASIST.aspx.
+To get additional details, visit http://ewiconnect.com/?page_id=203.

 The Non-Traditional Student Scholarship

 If you are a member of the American Legion, Sons of the American Legion or the American Legion Auxiliary, you could qualify for the Non-Traditional Student Scholarship.
 The awards are available for students who are returning to the classroom after time elapsed.
 Formal schooling may have been interrupted to handle life circumstances.
 A student might also have at least one year or college and require financial assistance to go for an undergraduate degree.
-To find out more, visit http://alaforveterans.org/Scholarships/.
+Deadline is March 1st.
+To find out more, visit https://www.alaforveterans.org/Scholarships/Non-Traditional-Student-Scholarship/.

 P.E.O.
 Program for Continuing Education